souktha/souktha.github.io/software/freertos-port/index.rst

 *\*.ld* in the demo, for example, the Xilinx's demo example linker script.
 Modify it as needed to fit the sections of your code.
 It is what I did.
-Instead of writing *Makefile* to build, I used *cmake* so I wrote *CMakeLists.txt* from top directory to all of sub directories that need to be compiled or assembled to create the bootable code.
+Instead of writing *Makefile* to build, I used *cmake* so I wrote *CMakeLists.txt* from top directory to all of subdirectories that need to be compiled or assembled to create the bootable code.